-The UK government has recently completed a consultation on the topic of AI, which it recognises as crucial to the country’s future prosperity, and intellectual property.
-In this article, our copyright solicitors discuss copyright law and AI.
+The UK government has recently completed a consultation on the topic of AI, which it recognises as important to the country’s future prosperity, and intellectual property.
+In this article, our copyright lawyers discuss copyright law and AI.
 We also explain what you should do if you have been accused of copyright infringement as a result of using AI.

 Contents: